 A Development Area is located around the Darien Lakes Theme Park.
 Other Development Areas are located along Route 20 and Route 77, and at the intersection of Route 20 and Harlow Road (County Route 4), including the southwest portion of Darien Lakes State Park.
-Land within the Development Areas is generally outside of County Agricultural Districts.
+Land within the Development Areas is generally outside of County Districts.
+Agricultural In 2005. it was recommended that 257 acres be added at this time.
+The area that was added is strategically located near Six Flags Darien Lake and possesses several advantages for economic growth and utilities expansion as a result.
+Although 79.6 acres of these lands are in Agricultural District 7, only 10 acres of the 79.6 acres is working farmland.
+11% of 79.6 acres is classified as Prime Farmland Soils and only 10% is classified as Farmland of Statewide Importance.
+The Town of Darien Comprehensive Plan targets this area for short term growth.